github/codeql/docs/language/codeql-cli/codeql-cli-reference/exit-codes.rst

 32
 ---

-The extractor didn't find any code to analyze when running :doc:`codeql database create <../commands/database-create>` or :doc:`codeql database finalize <../commands/database-finalize>`.
+The extractor didn't find any code to analyze when running :doc:`codeql database create <codeql-cli-manual:database-create>` or :doc:`codeql database finalize <codeql-cli-manual:database-finalize>`.

 33
 ---